spamegg1/abstract-thinking/physical/physical.md

     How would you describe them?
 Symbols?
 Figures?
 Notation?
     Are there relations between them?
 Can one be described in terms of another?

-2. How can you move between these three states:
+2. How can you move the die between these three states:

     ![tet-04-05-06](../images/tet-04-05-06.png)